 - Health information – for any product or services requests.
 This information will only be used with your consent and to ensure we are able to deliver any special requirements you may have.
 The lawful reasons for processing these data are consent and explicit consent as given by you, the data subject.

 PF Trust will never share, sell or trade your personal information to any third parties for marketing purposes.

 We currently use other organisations to manage our activities: Executive Business Support (EBS) for our administrative support.
-These organisations have access to your data in order to perform services on our behalf.
+EBS has access to your data in order to perform services on our behalf.
 We make sure anyone who provides a service for us enters into an agreement with us and meets our standards for data security.
 They will not use your data for anything other than the clearly defined purpose relating to the service that they are providing.

 Types of information we collect

 We only collect the information that is necessary to carry out our business and provide a particular service that you have requested, and to keep you informed.
 This includes:

 - Demographic information (Name, address, contact details, e-mail address)